wavelet-lab/docs/source/software/usdr_dm_create.rst

 * Sample rate (``-r`` option) - measured in samples/sec or Hz, and determines the average number of a waveform samples transmitted per 1 second to/from usdr device via data exchange bus (USB or PCIE).
 The minimal sample rate it 1MHz, the maximal value depends on your bus - you should not expect >30MHz using USB, but PCIE can handle up to 65-70MHz.
 * Data block - a maximal piece of data, measured in samples, processed by one send/recv library call within one processing iteration.
 RX and TX data block sizes can be set by -S and -O options resp.
 * Data blocks count (``-c`` option) - the number of RX/TX iterations usdr_dm_create utility runs before normal exit.
 You can specify -1 for almoust 'infinite' data processing (can be interrupted by pressing CTRL-C anyway).
 However, if you 'replay' TX data from file (``-I`` option, see below), the iterations count depends on your file size - the inner loop will be interrupted by EOF.
 The utility will always play all the file data, even if it's size is less than/not multiple to one data block size - except you use ``-c`` option explicitly and specify the number of blocks smaller than your file contains (this is a way to partially transfer data from a file).
 You can not play a file that contains less than one data sample.
+* Output file for RX stream(s) (option ``-f``) - if this option is specified and the name/path is correct, the utility creates a file and saves the IQ data received from the RX channel (according to the specified data format) into it.

+  If your device supports more than one TX channel (such as xSDR) and an appropriate channel mask is set, a digital suffix will be added to the specified file name.
-* Input file for TX stream (option ``-I``) - if this option is specified and the name/path is correct, the utility opens the file and 'replays' it's content in TX RF stream.
+* Input file(s) for TX stream(s) (option ``-I``) - if this option is specified and the name/path is correct, the utility opens the file and 'replays' it's content in TX RF stream.

+  If your device supports more than one TX channel (such as xSDR) and an appropriate channel mask is specified, you can provide multiple files as a colon-separated list.
+If the number of channels exceeds the number of files, round-robin file rotation will be applied.

+  For example, you have xSDR with two TX channels, and you set a channel mask to 3 (0b11) to use both.
+You can set -I option as file1.dat:file2.dat, in this case ch#0 will pass the IQ data from file1.dat and ch#1 will pass IQ data from file2.dat.
+And if you specify only one file (-I file.dat), that file will be used by both ch#0 and ch#1.

   Data blocks are read in series according to the data format and data block size, specified by ``-F`` and ``-O`` options.
 It's not a problem if the last portion of the file data has it's size less than the TX data block size - the file will always be processed completely (within a sample size).

   For example, you have ``ci16`` format and the data block size is 4096 samples.
 The physical block size (in bytes) will be = 2*2*4096 = 16384 bytes.
 If your file size is 100 000 bytes, the utility will transmit 4 blocks of 16384 bytes (4096 samples each) and 1 reduced block of 1696 bytes (424 samples).